Top 10 Benefits of Fleet Management

 Fuel cost tends to be one of the largest expenses within a fleet’s budget.
 Strict control of fuel consumption is critical to sustainable fleet fuel management and logistics.
 But it can be difficult to track and budget for fuel with fluctuating prices, among other variables.
 In addition, the calculus involved goes far beyond a simple miles-per-gallon metric.

 For example, consider the impact idling can have on fuel consumption.
-In some cases, idling may be completely justified.
-In others, idling could be excessive.
+In some cases, idling may be completely justified, while in others, it could be excessive.
 Parsing the difference between the two is impossible without the relevant fleet tracking data.

 Similarly, if a driver regularly exceeds their daily mileage limit, it could occur for one of several reasons—including dangerous driving, poor route planning, or unexpected route changes.

 A fleet management system puts you in the cab with the driver to provide fuel usage insights.
-Your operation can then leverage these insights to improve your fuel consumption by:
+Your operation can then leverage these insights to improve your fuel cost management by:

 {{CTA}}